Skip to content

 People with records face persistent barriers to success in education and the workforce because of policies and practices that exclude them from quality jobs matching their skills and aspirations.
 This leaves 70 million people on the sidelines of the labor market.

-Jobs for the Future’s Center for Justice & Economic Advancement partners with employers, education and training providers, corrections agencies, and others to promote education, training, and fair chance hiring for people in corrections facilities and in communities.
-We work with state and federal policymakers to advocate for policy changes and share best practices so people with records can secure quality jobs.
+Jobs for the Future’s Center for Justice & Economic Advancement partners with employers, education and training providers, corrections agencies, and others to promote education, training, and fair chance employment for people in corrections facilities and communities.

 Key Initiatives